-The Attorney Client Confidentiality Privilege in Bankruptcy
+The Attorney-Client Confidentiality Privilege in Bankruptcy

-It is in the best interest of the client to honestly prepare the bankruptcy petition and work with his attorney if the client wants to safe guard information.
-When the Debtor tries to defraud or manipulate the bankruptcy court then the attorney-client privedge no longer applies.
-The information used to prepare the petition becomes an open book for the court, the panel trustee, US Trustee and the Department of Justice.
-When the Debtor accuses the attorney of misconduct confidentiality is stripped away.
-The attorney may divulge the clients confidential information to prove the attorney is innocent of wrong doing.
+Again, it is in the best interest of the client to honestly prepare the bankruptcy petition and work with his attorney if the client wants to safeguard information.
+However, if the debtor tries to defraud or manipulate the bankruptcy court, the attorney-client privilege no longer applies.
+The fact is, a petition becomes an open book for the court, the panel trustee, the U.S. Trustee, and the Department of Justice.
+Also, it strips away confidentiality if the debtor accuses the attorney of misconduct.
+If that happens, the attorney may divulge the client’s confidential information to prove he is innocent of wrongdoing.

 There may be no attorney-client privilege if the client takes part in any or all the following actions: